Skip to content

 3. Restores the Scryfall card cache from a previous run (using GitHub Actions caching)

-4. Runs ritual build-site -y to build your site
+4. Runs ritual build-site --allow-refresh to build your site

 5. Deploys the dist/ directory to GitHub Pages